Three Little Chickpeas

 Instructions

-1. Warm the oat milk in a pot on the stovetop to be hot but not boiling (steaming and tiny bubbles around the edge).
+1. Heat oat milk in a small saucepan on the stovetop on medium heat until it's hot but not boiling (steaming and tiny bubbles around the edge).

-2. Then whisk in the dairy-free chocolate chips, cocoa powder, maple syrup (or sugar), and salt (if using), occasionally stirring until combined.
+2. Then whisk in the dairy-free chocolate chips, cocoa powder, maple syrup (or sugar), and salt (if using), and stir to combine.
+Lower the heat if needed and stir frequently to not scorch the bottom of the pot.

 3. Once the chocolate chips have melted, serve immediately with your favorite toppings.